Multipotentiality

 Multipotentiality is an educational and psychological term referring to the ability and preference of a person, particularly one of strong intellectual or artistic curiosity, to excel in two or more different fields.

 It can also refer to an individual whose interests span multiple fields or areas, rather than being strong in just one.
 Such traits are called multipotentialities, while "multipotentialites" has been suggested as a name for those with this trait.

-By contrast, those whose interests lie mostly within a single field are called "specialists."
+By contrast, those whose interests lie mostly within a single field are called "specialists".

 History

 Etymology

 An early instance of the term in the record comes from relevant research in giftedness.

 In 1972, R.H.
-Frederickson et al. defined a multipotentialed person as someone who, “when provided with appropriate environments, can select and develop a number of competencies to a high level.”
+Frederickson et al. defined a multipotentialed person as someone who, "when provided with appropriate environments, can select and develop a number of competencies to a high level".

-In 1999, "multipotentiality" appears in Laurie Diane Shute's doctoral dissertation which was titled "An investigation of multipotentiality among university honors students."

 On October 22, 2008, Douglas Hannay began a blog that lasted some eight years.
 His first blog referred to multipotentializing as excelling in multiple fields of energy.
-The blog was then copied in its entirety to Facebook on September 22, 2016, after viewing Emilie Wapnick’s TED talk on being a multipotentialite during October 2015.
+The blog was then copied in its entirety to Facebook on September 22, 2016, after viewing Emilie Wapnick's TED talk on being a multipotentialite during October 2015.

 In 2010, multipotentiality appeared again in Tamara Fisher's article in Education Week.
 She defines it thus:

 During 2015, Emilie Wapnick coined the term "multipotentialite", perhaps to establish a shared identity for the community.
-She defines it this way:
+They define it this way: